Student Finance

 Applicants

-You have the option to apply for federal student aid only, or you may apply for both federal and institutional financial aid.
-Federal student aid may consist of Direct Unsubsidized and Graduate PLUS student loans.
-Institutional financial aid may consist of scholarship and/or North Shore-LIJ Health loan for those who qualify.
+You have the option to apply for federal student loans only or apply for both federal student loans and institutional financial aid.
+Federal student loans available are the Unsubsidized and Graduate PLUS loans.
+Institutional financial aid may include a scholarship and/or a North Shore-LIJ Health loan for those who meet the eligibility requirements.

 For additional information about federal and institutional aid eligibility requirements, click here.

-Waitlisted applicants should complete a FAFSA form to help expedite the financial aid notification process should you be accepted to the MD program.
-Please note that your FAFSA will not be received by our office until after an official acceptance has been offered by the Admissions Office.
-After official acceptance you will also be emailed a link to the institutional financial aid application, which will need to be completed in order to be considered for institutional loan and scholarship opportunities.
-We will review your financial aid applications quickly and prepare your financial aid package shortly after acceptance.
+Waitlisted applicants should complete a FAFSA form to help expedite the financial aid packaging process should they be accepted to the MD program.
+Please note that our office will not receive your FAFSA until after an official acceptance has been offered by the Admissions Office.
+Upon official acceptance, you will receive a Welcome/How to Apply for Financial Aid email from our office with links to the institutional financial aid application.
+Completion of this application is necessary to be considered for institutional loan and scholarship opportunities.
+Shortly after your acceptance, we will promptly review your financial aid application, prepare your financial aid package, and email you when it's ready.

 Accepted applicants are strongly encouraged to submit a Free Application for Federal Student Aid (FAFSA) form using Hofstra University's school code 002732 immediately upon acceptance.
 Your FAFSA form will be reviewed mid-March and notification of your federal financial aid package will be sent to your Hofstra pride email address prior to National Decision Deadine (April 30th).
 Access to your pride email account will be granted after the enrollment deposit is received.